pablocid/docs/plugins/plugin-sanity-check.md

 "prepublishOnly": "npm run build"
 ```

 This script will be executed before the package is prepared and packed, only on npm publish.
 More details can be found in the [npm-script documentation](https://docs.npmjs.com/misc/scripts).
-The build script (defined above) will be executed.
-This is important because in this way the TypeScript of the plugin will be compiled and the required metadata will be generated any time before publishing.
+This is important because in this way the TypeScript of the plugin will be compiled and the required metadata will be generated every time before publishing.

 Refer to [package.json](https://github.com/NativeScript/nativescript-facebook/blob/doc/src/package.json#L12-L15) file of [nativescript-facebook](https://github.com/NativeScript/nativescript-facebook) plugin where these scripts are also added.

-## How to check your plugin’s code for readability, maintainability, and functionality errors?
+## Check your plugin’s code for readability, maintainability, and functionality errors

 [TSLint](https://palantir.github.io/tslint/) is a great tool for static analysis of your plugin’s code.
 It will test the plugin for readability and maintainability as well as functionality errors based on customizable rules.
-This is a [list of all TSLint rules](https://palantir.github.io/tslint/rules/) you can check for.
+A complete list with the available TSLint rules can be found in the [tsling repository](https://palantir.github.io/tslint/rules/).

 The official NativeScript plugin seed recommends TSLint rules defined in this [tslint.json](https://github.com/NativeScript/nativescript-plugin-seed/blob/master/tslint.json) file.